dennissxz/data-science-handbook/_sources/38-ml-for-graph-data/51-graph-rep-learning.md

 ##### Link-level

-For link-prediction task, we first
+For link-prediction task, usually negative edges are sampled as supervision edge (label: no link).
+In DeepSNAP, the `edge_label` and `edge_label_index` have included the negative edges (default number of negative edges is same with the number of positive edges).

 Inductive setting
 1. Partition edges $E$ into
     - message edges $E_m$, used for GNN message passing, and
     - supervision edges $E_s$, use for computing objective, not fed into GNN
 2. Partition graph into training subgraph $G_{\text{train} }$, valid subgraph $G_{\text{valid} }$, and test subgraph $G_{\text{test} }$, remove across-subgraph edges.
 Each subgraph will have some $E_m$ and some $E_s$.
      - Training on $G_{\text{train} }$